Comparing Wet Bulb Globe Temperature Across Athletic Surfaces

 On average, the grass field had a WBGT of 82.4°F, while the artificial turf and tennis courts measured 82.9°F and 83.1°F respectively.
 The maximum difference was only 0.7°F.

+According to the study, “The lack of difference in WBGT among the surfaces is due to the counterbalancing influences of the different components in the WBGT index.”
 This suggests WBGT can be monitored from a single location at this athletic complex without compromising accuracy.

 Implications for heat safety policies

 Since the WBGT differences were minor, adopting more extensive monitoring across multiple fields may provide limited additional value.
 A single WBGT sensor placed in a representative central location can be reasonable to implement heat safety guidelines.
+However, it is important to note that the study was limited to a single athletic facility.
+Further research across different climates, irrigation practices, and surface materials would build greater confidence in applying centralized WBGT monitoring.

 Monitoring fewer locations reduces costs and complexity.
 But organizations should weigh this against any risks and liabilities if localized hotspots go undetected.
 A layered approach combining centralized monitoring and vigilance during practices may offer prudent heat safety.